benjamincrozat/content/posts/laravel-12.md

 ## What's new in Laravel 12: features and changes

 For now, there's nothing clearly defined.
 But the Laravel team prepares the next major release of Laravel as soon as the last one is ready.
-For instance, they create a branch for every Illuminate repository.
+For instance, they create a branch for every Illuminate repository and make minor (but breaking) changes all over the codebase:

-Learn more: [[12.x] Prep Laravel v12](https://github.com/laravel/framework/pull/50406/files)
+- [[12.x] Prep Laravel v12](https://github.com/laravel/framework/pull/50406/files)
+- [[12.x] Make Str::is() match multiline strings](https://github.com/laravel/framework/pull/51196)

 ## How to contribute your own breaking changes to Laravel 12